 The Impact of HVAC Theft on Property Claims

-HVAC systems include valuable metals that criminals can easily sell.
-The placement of the units in accessible areas makes HVAC systems vulnerable to theft.
-The condensing unit is located outdoors and is often placed out of plain sight, especially on commercial buildings, making it very easy for thieves to access without drawing attention to themselves.
+HVAC systems contain high-value metals, such as copper, that criminals can easily sell.
+The risks are compounded by the typical placement of equipment.
+Condensing units are usually installed outdoors, often out of plain sight on commercial properties, making them accessible to thieves without attracting attention.
 The desired components can be stolen quickly and easily, if the property owner has not taken preventative steps.

 Whole condensing unit stolen from pad